navcoin/navcoin-org/content/roadmap/increase-cf-contrib.md

 externalUrl: https://medium.com/@craig.b.macgregor/next-steps-for-navcoin-core-e7fa9541dca9
 ---

-Modifying the community fund contribution from 0.25 NAV to 0.5 NAV to retain the 80:20 ratio when static block rewards are activated.
+Modifying the community fund contribution from 0.25 NAV to 0.5 NAV to retain the 80:20 ratio when static block rewards are&nbsp;activated.